Atmospheric convection: Overview

-Atmospheric convection is called deep when it extends from near the surface to above the 500 hPa level, generally stopping at the tropopause at around 200 hPa.
-Most atmospheric deep convection occurs in the tropics as the rising branch of the Hadley circulation; and represents a strong local coupling between the surface and the upper troposphere which is largely absent in winter midlatitudes.
+Atmospheric convection is called "deep" when it extends from near the surface to above the 500 hPa level, generally stopping at the tropopause at around 200 hPa.
+Most atmospheric deep convection occurs in the tropics as the rising branch of the Hadley circulation and represents a strong local coupling between the surface and the upper troposphere which is largely absent in winter midlatitudes.
 Its counterpart in the ocean (deep convection downward in the water column) only occurs at a few locations.
-While less dynamically important than in the atmosphere, such oceanic convection is responsible for the worldwide existence of cold water in the lowest layers of the ocean.

 Initiation

 A thermal column (or thermal) is a vertical section of rising air in the lower altitudes of the Earth's atmosphere.
 Thermals are created by the uneven heating of the Earth's surface from solar radiation.
 The Sun warms the ground, which in turn warms the air directly above it.
 The warmer air expands, becoming less dense than the surrounding air mass, and creating a thermal low.
 The mass of lighter air rises, and as it does, it cools due to its expansion at lower high-altitude pressures.
 It stops rising when it has cooled to the same temperature as the surrounding air.
 Associated with a thermal is a downward flow surrounding the thermal column.
-The downward moving exterior is caused by colder air being displaced at the top of the thermal.
+The downward-moving exterior is caused by colder air being displaced at the top of the thermal.
 Another convection-driven weather effect is the sea breeze.

 Thunderstorms

 Warm air has a lower density than cool air, so warm air rises within cooler air, similar to hot air balloons.
 Clouds form as relatively warmer air carrying moisture rises within cooler air.
 As the moist air rises, it cools causing some of the water vapor in the rising packet of air to condense.
 When the moisture condenses, it releases energy known as latent heat of vaporization which allows the rising packet of air to cool less than its surrounding air, continuing the cloud's ascension.
-If enough instability is present in the atmosphere, this process will continue long enough for cumulonimbus clouds to form, which support lightning and thunder.
+If enough instability is present in the atmosphere, this process will continue long enough for cumulonimbus clouds to form, which supports lightning and thunder.
 Generally, thunderstorms require three conditions to form: moisture, an unstable airmass, and a lifting force (heat).

 All thunderstorms, regardless of type, go through three stages: the developing stage, the mature stage, and the dissipation stage.
 The average thunderstorm has a 24 km diameter.
 Depending on the conditions present in the atmosphere, these three stages take an average of 30 minutes to go through.